oleksandrzalivin/animals/README.md

-# figures
+# Animals
-Table of figures
+Table of animals